KingCloudAmazing/LoginMicroservice/README.md

 <h1>LOGIN APP:</h1>
 <h2>How to use it and what it does:</h2>
 <p>1.What it does?<br>
-    Allows users to signup and store their new username and password in a protected manner These passwords are hashed using bcrypt module and are stored online in mongoDB ATLAS.
+    Allows users to signup and store their new username and password in a protected manner.</br>
+    These passwords are hashed using bcrypt module and are stored in mongoDB.</br>
-    Once the user signs up they can also login using the username and password credentials where upon success a json webtoken gets returned for further future use.
+    Once the user signs up they can also login using the username and password credentials where upon</br>
+    success a json webtoken gets returned for further future use.</br>
 </p>
 <p>2.How to use it:
     The requests made to the server must be through POST requests(you can use POSTMAN for this)<br>